 "The Patient Privacy Protection Act makes certain that all hospitals training and teaching medical students also abide by obtaining specific patient consent in these instances," Sen. Jacque said.
-"Wisconsin is now one step closer to joining 25 other states that already require explicit consent for pelvic examinations on unconscious patients for medical teaching purposes."
+"Wisconsin should join 25 other states that already require explicit consent for pelvic examinations on unconscious patients for medical teaching purposes."